szilG/Red-Coral-Realty/TESTING.md

 As an interested customer, I want to easy navigate to contact/book page.

 Every page offers opportunity to contact with the agency.
 Several call to action buttons on the pages.
-* On the Home page in the top and bottom navigation menu has a contact button.
+* The Home page on the top and bottom navigation menu has a contact button.
 The user easily can navigate to the contact page.

 <img src="assets/img/TESTING.md-img/29.png" width="500" alt="image">
 <img src="assets/img/TESTING.md-img/17.png" width="500" alt="image">

-* On the Home page there are call to action button which takes the user to a valuation page.
-Where they can easily contact with the agency.
+* On the Home page there are call to action buttons which take the user to a valuation page.
+Where they can easily get in contact with the agency.

 <img src="assets/img/TESTING.md-img/30.png" width="500" alt="image">
 <img src="assets/img/TESTING.md-img/31.png" width="500" alt="image">